aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront-origins/README.md

 });
 ```

-It is highly recommended to specify `defaultRootObject` distribution property.
+The the origin is associated to the default behavior, it is highly recommended to specify `defaultRootObject` distribution property.
 Without it, the root path `https://xxxx.cloudfront.net/` will return the list of the S3 object keys.

 #### Setting up an OAI (legacy)